MikesNH6/RetroRabbitAssessment/README.md

 Inside the project there will be a folder called Resources, this is where the text document is stored to make any changes.

-The solution can be run by looking in the projects and release folder and clicking on the executable, or can be run through visual studio.
+The solution can be run through visual studio.

 The solution does a lot of validation on start up.
 Checks that everything is correct as per the requirements and also removes any special characters from text document.